hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

 	* If a line starts with '@@'
 		* get the document name corresponding to the line from the list produced with PNATextExtractor.java and imported in texts.ser
 		* add the document name to the documents of the individual
+	* There may subcategories listing different types of activities/documents of the individual (e.g. a, then 1', and even a')

 2. Remove individuals without any valid documents